 Peter Pan at the Princeton Public Pool – Pirates, Pandemonium and Panto- $20 General Admission; $15 ACP Members, students and seniors

 The Arts Council of Princeton and Princeton Variety Theater present, Peter Pan at the Princeton Public Pool – Pirates, Pandemonium and Panto.
-Saturday, March 5 at 2pm and 7pm at the Stuart Little Theater, Stuart Country Day School of the Sacred Heart at 1200 Stuart Road, Princeton.
+Additional performances include Saturday, March 5 at 2pm and Sunday, March 6 at 4pm at the Stuart Little Theater, Stuart Country Day School of the Sacred Heart at 1200 Stuart Road, Princeton.

 Swashbuckling Peter Pan appears whenever a child says, “Let’s Pretend.”
 The Darling children love make believe, but their helicopter parent, the rules-obsessed Mrs. Darling, insists they keep things real.
 When a local tycoon threatens to convert the pool to AstroTurf, the whole town turns out to keep him at bay.
 On the way, Mrs. Darling learns the true meaning of magic when she turns the family pet into a giant crocodile.

 The script, written by Zoe Brookes, Todd Reichart, Tom Regan and Per Kreipke, features local businesses, local stories, jokes for all ages and some big surprises.
 Zoe Brookes, Todd Reichart and Plainsboro music teacher Michael Jacobsen created original music for the show.
 The performance involves more than 50 community members both front and back stage, ages 8 to 75, including singers, dancers, acrobats and musicians.
 Peter Pan at the Princeton Public Pool will include many parents performing with their children.